oldium/microsoft-smtp-oauth2-proxy/README.md

 This expects that the correct environment variables are set for the production.
-Either modify the generated `env` file (it contains few mandatory values to setup production), or simply ensure that the environment variables are set before the command is executed.
+Either modify the generated `env` file (it contains few mandatory values to set up production), or simply ensure that the environment variables are set before the command is executed.
 This is suitable especially for the Docker environment.